corda/corda/docs/source/getting-set-up.rst

 Corda runs in a JVM and is written predominantly in Kotlin with some example use cases demonstrated in Java that we have incorporated to demonstrate that Kotlin and Java can work seemlessly together.
 We recommend the most recent production version of Java 8.
-This can be obtained `from Oracle <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_.
+The JDK can be obtained `from Oracle <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_.
 Other implementations of the JVM are not actively supported, but as mentioned, we are interested in finding out any issues you do have with them.

 IntelliJ
 --------
 We strongly recommend the use of IntelliJ's Development Environment known as IDEA.
-Download it from `JetBrains <https://www.jetbrains.com/idea/download/>`_.
-The primary reason we recommend this particular IDE is that it integrates very well with our choice of language for Corda "Kotlin", as Jetbrains also support the development of Kotlin.
+Download it for free from `JetBrains <https://www.jetbrains.com/idea/download/>`_.
+The primary reason we recommend this particular IDE is that it integrates very well with our choice of language for Corda, "Kotlin", as Jetbrains also support the development of Kotlin.

 Kotlin
 ------
 Kotlin is available as a downloadable plugin to IntelliJ.
-As the configuration of this may change while this document is being prepared, we advise you to refer to IntelliJ's own reference on `Getting Started with Kotlin and IntelliJ <https://kotlinlang.org/docs/tutorials/getting-started.html>`_.
+Refer to IntelliJ's instructions on `getting Started with Kotlin and IntelliJ <https://kotlinlang.org/docs/tutorials/getting-started.html>`_.
 Additionally, if you would like to start getting to grips with the Kotlin language, then we strongly recommend you work through some of the tutorials (known as "koans") as well.
 Also see our :doc:`further-notes-on-kotlin`.